spark-mv/cdn/README.md

-# Hola Video CDN
+# Hola Free Bandwidth Saver for Video

-Hola CDN is client side JavaScript module that saves over 52% bandwidth, cutting your CDN costs by half.
-It's extremely easy to [test in under 5 minutes] (https://github.com/hola/cdn#test-it-in-under-a-minute-with-chrome).
+Hola Bandwidth Saver is JavaScript module that saves over 52% bandwidth, cutting your CDN costs by half.
+It's free and extremely easy to [test in under 5 minutes] (https://github.com/hola/cdn#test-it-in-under-a-minute-with-chrome).

 **_This module is completly free for both non-commercial and commercial use._**

-This module also includes optional premium features to boost initial video load time (reduce start time), and reduce buffering events during video play, powered by the Hola CDN network.
+In addition to the free functionality, the module includes optional features to boost initial video load time (reduce start time), and reduce buffering events during video play, powered by the Hola CDN network.
 More info on [the Hola website] (http://hola.org/publishers#cdn)

 ## Features

 * Saves over 52% bandwidth of video serving, using smart client side chunked streaming management.
 * Supports MP4 videos in progressive download mode.
 * Allows psuedo streaming and seekiung also for servers not supporting psuedo streaming.
-* Works with any existing CDN.
+* Works with any existing kind of video hosting, including CDNs.
 * Free for both non-commercial and commercial use.

 ## Usage